justine-pepperell/Manu-Mana/README.md

 ## Kaupapa/Purpose
 Manu Mana is more than a web application: the project is about design, protecting taonga, relationships, and learning in a digital age.
-It is also an exploration of what it means to be an ethical technologist working in bicultural Aotearoa.
+It is also an exploration of what it means to be an ethical technologist working in Aotearoa.